HCDigitalScholarship/onboarder/chapters/chapter3.md

 ---
-title: 'Chapter 3: Where is cat?'
+title: 'Chapter 3: Eating banana'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'